Grand Coulee Dam: Tourism

 Built in the late 1970s, the Visitor Center contains many historical photos, geological samples, turbine and dam models, and a theater.
-The building was designed by Marcel Breuer, and resembles a generator rotor.
+The building was designed by Marcel Breuer and resembles a generator rotor.
 Since May 1989, on summer evenings, the laser light show at Grand Coulee Dam is projected onto the dam's wall.
 The show includes full-size images of battleships and the Statue of Liberty, as well as some environmental comments.
 Tours of the Third Power Plant are available to the public and last about an hour.
 Visitors take a shuttle to view the generators and also travel across the main dam span (otherwise closed to the public) as the formerly used glass elevator is indefinitely out of service.

 The headquarters of the Lake Roosevelt National Recreation Area is near the dam, and the lake provides opportunities for fishing, swimming, canoeing, and boating.

 Woody Guthrie connection

 Folk singer Woody Guthrie wrote some of his most famous songs while working in the area in the 1940s.
 In 1941, after a brief stay in Los Angeles, Guthrie and his family moved north to Oregon on the promise of a job.
-Gunther von Fritsch was directing a documentary about the Bonneville Power Administration's construction of the Grand Coulee Dam on the Columbia River, and needed a narrator.
+Gunther von Fritsch was directing a documentary for the Bonneville Power Administration about the construction of the Grand Coulee Dam on the Columbia River and needed a narrator.
 Alan Lomax had recommended Guthrie to narrate the film and sing songs onscreen.
 The original project was expected to take 12 months, but as filmmakers became worried about casting a political figure like Guthrie, they minimized his role.
 The Department of the Interior hired him for one month to write songs about the Columbia River and the construction of the federal dams for the documentary's soundtrack.
 Guthrie toured the Columbia River and the Pacific Northwest.
 Guthrie said he "couldn't believe it, it's a paradise", which appeared to inspire him creatively.
-In one month Guthrie wrote 26 songs, including three of his most famous: "Roll On, Columbia, Roll On", "Pastures of Plenty", and "Grand Coulee Dam".
+In one month, Guthrie wrote 26 songs, including three of his most famous: "Roll On, Columbia, Roll On", "Pastures of Plenty", and "Grand Coulee Dam".
 The surviving songs were released as Columbia River Songs.
+Guthrie was paid $266.66 for the month's work in 1941 (ca. $5,750 in 2024 dollars) for the project.

 The film Columbia River was completed in 1949 and featured Guthrie's music.
 Guthrie had been commissioned in 1941 to provide songs for the project, but it had been postponed by WWII.